fiduh/azure-blob-azure-ad/README.md

 ### Role-Based Access Control (RBAC)
 Allows you to delegate access to manage your cloud resources, so you don't have to provide access to your entire Azure subscription and potentially compromise a whole lot of different assets, instead if a particular person only needs access to certain specific services or specific resources inside of your azure subscription to perform their job role, you can create a role that has those permissions defined and then provide that person access to the role.

+### Role - a collection of actions that the assigned identity will be able to perform.
+Role definition is an answer to a question "What can be done?"
 Create a User, attach a Reader role to it at the subscription level, attach a Storage owner role to it at the Container level, and Repeat for the second user.

 Create, Roles and Policies to restrict files for Users and Groups - Azure AD